SOC 2 Compliance Cost: Budget Planning Guide

 Evaluating Quotes and Negotiating Fairly

-Third, understand the experience level of who will be doing the work.
-A senior auditor might charge more but be faster and find fewer gaps than a junior auditor.
+Understand the experience level of who will be doing the work.
+A senior auditor charges more but is faster and finds fewer gaps than a junior auditor.
 That's sometimes worth paying for because you spend less time in back-and-forth remediation.
-Fourth, ask for references from other companies your size and in your industry.
+Ask for references from other companies your size and in your industry.
 Find out whether they hit the quoted timeline and whether costs went over.
-Most auditor firms will be reasonable if you ask the right questions and compare fairly.
-Don't just pick the cheapest quote.
-The cheapest auditor might not have expertise in your industry or might find many more issues that require remediation, ending up costing you more overall.

-Look for middle ground—a firm that knows SOC 2, has relevant industry experience, quotes a reasonable fee, and you trust to be thorough but fair.
+Don't pick the cheapest quote.
+The cheapest auditor might not have expertise in your industry or might find more issues that require remediation, ending up costing you more overall.
+Look for a firm that knows SOC 2, has relevant industry experience, quotes a reasonable fee, and you trust to be thorough but fair.
 Once you have a quote, ask whether there's room to negotiate scope or timeline to reduce cost.
-Sometimes pushing the audit timeline back a few months can reduce cost if your controls won't be fully operational until then anyway.
-Or narrowing scope to your most important systems and expanding it next year might be a valid financial strategy.
+Pushing the audit timeline back a few months reduces cost if your controls won't be fully operational until then anyway.
+Narrowing scope to your most important systems and expanding it next year is a valid financial strategy.

 Making the Cost Decision